The goal is to make a difference.

 Leadership Highlights:

-UCSD Health chief administrative officer for health justice, equity, diversity and inclusion
+UCSD Health Chief Administrative Officer for Health, equity, diversity and inclusion

-UCSD Health chief administrative officer for health justice, equity, diversity and inclusion
+UCSD Health Chief Administrative Officer for Health, equity, diversity and inclusion

-UCSD Health chief administrative officer for health justice, equity, diversity and inclusion
+UCSD Health Chief Administrative Officer for Health, equity, diversity and inclusion

 Co-chair, Health Equity Commission (formerly Disparities Task Force) of the Society of General Internal Medicine